tsrines/node-js-promises/README.md

 Similarly, the Promises specification guarantees that all Promises will have a `then` method that when called returns the Promise object in question.
 Indeed, the [Promise/A+](http://promisesaplus.com) specification, which is the most influential Promises spec, defines promises in terms of the then method, stating bluntly: "[A] 'promise' is an object or function with a then method...."[^1]

+Okay, so now we have a pretty good introduction to Promises.
+Let's use them!

 ## Resources